 The ASI report on Ram Temple that has become centric to the Ayodhya case

-New Delhi, Sep 28: The 2003 report was Archaeological Survey of India (ASI) was the centre piece of the arguments in the Supreme Court, which is hearing the Ayodhya case.
+New Delhi, Sep 28: The 2003 report was Archaeological Survey of India (ASI) was the centrepiece of the arguments in the Supreme Court, which is hearing the Ayodhya case.

 While the Muslim parties attacked the report, the Supreme Court said that it is not an ordinary opinion.
 The archaeologists were acting at the behest of the Allahabad High Court and the inferences were drawn by cultivated minds, the court said.